 Most of the topics we touch on here is covered in more detail in The Book of PF, which was written by the same author and published by No Starch Press at the end of 2007, with a revised and updated second edition published in November 2010.
 The book is an expanded and extensively rewritten followup to this tutorial, and covers a range of advanced topics in addition to those covered here.

-This tutorial is in minimal-maintainence mode, in that I'll occasionally make an effort to keep the information in it up to date, but it will not expand in scope.
+This tutorial is in minimal-maintainence mode (after 10 years as a work in progress), in that I'll occasionally make an effort to keep the information in it up to date, but it will not expand in scope.
 For more in-depth information or topics not covered here, check the book, the slides matching the latest tutorial session, the PF User Guide (also known as The PF FAQ) or the relevant man pages.
 If you buy the book via The OpenBSD Bookstore, the OpenBSD project gets a slightly larger a cut.

 If you need PF related consulting or training, please contact me for further details.
 You may want to read my Rent-a-geek writeup too.